Woodstock Times, November 30, 2006

 by Paul Smart

-There was a period of almost half a year when painter Bill Mead, who lives on the edge of Woodstock's legendary
+There was a period of almost half a year when painter Bill Mead, who lives on the edge of Woodstock's legendary Maverick Arts

-doing the other finishing touches necessary to give his artmaking a proper home once more.
+other finishing touches necessary to give his artmaking a proper home once more.

 Bill's standing in front of a paint-splattered wall on which a series of his abstract works, all teetered between the